-Services that are covered for you What you must pay when you get these services Urgently needed services - Worldwide coverage Worldwide emergency and urgently needed care is covered for services to evaluate or stabilize an urgent or emergent medical condition when outside of the United States. \$0 copayment for each visit.
+Services that are covered for you What you must pay when you get these services Urgently needed services (continued) checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+When you are in your plan's service area, you must receive urgent care services from an in-network provider, when available.
+Coinsurance payments will apply for Medicare-covered outpatient injectables and intravenous drugs administered in an urgent care setting.
+See "Medicare Part B Prescription Drugs" section in this chart.
+Urgently needed services - Worldwide coverage Worldwide emergency and urgently needed care is covered for services to evaluate or stabilize an urgent or emergent medical condition when outside of the United States.
 Worldwide coverage for urgently needed services: This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
 Transportation back to the U.S. from another country is not covered.
 Pre-scheduled, pre-planned, and/or elective procedures are not considered emergency/urgently needed care and are not covered.
-Follow-up care including after-care, rehabilitation, and skilled nursing facility stay is not considered emergency or urgently needed care and is not covered.
+Follow-up care including after-care, rehabilitation, and skilled nursing facility stay is not considered emergency or \$0 copayment for each visit. urgently needed care and is not covered.
 Non-emergency medications obtained outside the United States are not covered.
 See Chapter 3, Section 3.2 for more information on urgently needed care when you are away from home or outside of the U.S. See "Services we do not cover (exclusions)" section later in this chapter for more information.
 This benefit does not apply to your maximum out-of-pocket amount.